 The entry ban does not apply to people who have particularly urgent needs or who are to carry out essential functions in Sweden.
 For example, this may be the case for:

-*The decision to restrict entry in each case is made by the Swedish Police responsible for border control.
-If you have questions about crossing the border in your particular case, you need to contact the Police at +46771141400.
+The decision to restrict entry in each case is made by the Swedish Police responsible for border control.
+For updated information on the entry ban to Sweden, and its exemptions, please visit the website of the Swedish Police Authority.

 The Embassy also recommends you to contact the Russian border control service to clarify whether you can leave Russia since the Russian government decided on 30 March 2020 to close the external border until further notice.